dev-ay/LiveProject/README.md

 After my sprint concluded, I continued to make enhancements to the program on my own out of curiosity.
 These changes are listed under [Additional Enhancements](#Additional-Enhancements).

-For the highlights of my work on this live project I recommend you jump to the following sections:
+For the highlights of my work on this live project I recommend you jump to the following sections (including their child stories):
   * [3405-Implement CRUD Operations on TimeOffEvens][3405]
   * [3428-Add Features in TimeOffEvents/Create and Fix Runtime Errors][3428]
   * [Additional Enhancements](#Additional-Enhancements)